-1. Measures and schemes which deliver or support the enhancement of the regeneration, connectivity and accessibility projects identified on Map 23, the Penzance Local Cycling and Walking Infrastructure Plan and the Cornwall Council Local Transport Plan, will be supported.

-2. Development proposals within or relating to the village centre must:

-- i) consider and, where feasible, contribute towards, the delivery of such measures and schemes; - ii) demonstrate that accessibility by walking, cycling and mobility aids has been considered and where feasible, embedded into their design; - iii) where relevant, encourage and support sustainable travel links to and within the village by providing supporting infrastructure such as secure and covered cycle storage, electric bike and motor vehicle charging points and clear and convenient information which offers clarity to visitors and residents about the different options for travel, both in terms of mode and destination; and, - iv) where relevant, demonstrate how they maintain access by commercial vehicles to and from the working harbour.
+- 1. Measures and schemes which deliver or support the enhancement of the regeneration, connectivity and accessibility projects identified on Map 22, the Penzance Local Cycling and Walking Infrastructure Plan and the Cornwall Council Local Transport Plan, will be supported. - 2.
+Development proposals within or relating to the village centre must: - i) consider and, where feasible, contribute towards, the delivery of such measures and schemes; - ii) where relevant, encourage and support sustainable travel links to and within the village by providing supporting infrastructure such as secure and covered cycle storage, electric bike and motor vehicle charging points and clear and convenient information which offers clarity to visitors and residents about the different options for travel, both in terms of mode and destination; and, - iii) where relevant, demonstrate how they maintain access by commercial vehicles to and from the working harbour.